Whispers of An Unwritten City

 Gallop of the Goblin

-Sometimes, giving in to vices can feel so pleasurable that by the time we realize our lives revolve around indulgence and satisfaction, we’ve already lost so much that our hearts are filled with regret.
-And yet, maybe—just maybe—a life of pleasure isn’t all that bad.
-After all, if no one’s getting hurt… why should it matter?
+Sometimes giving in to vice feels so pleasurable that, by the time we realize our lives revolve around indulgence and satisfaction, we’ve already lost so much that our hearts fill with regret.
+Although, perhaps—just perhaps—a life of pleasures isn’t that bad.
+After all, if no one gets hurt… why should it matter?

-Across the land, eerie tales are told of people who, one way or another, were punished for their excesses.
-And this story is no exception...
+Across the region, people tell chilling stories about those who, one way or another, were punished for their excesses.
+And this story will be no exception…

-It happened in a small village hidden among the mountains of Caldas, Colombia.
-Little is ever heard about that place.
-Its access, like its fame, is virtually nonexistent.
-Yet, within its few streets and homes, stories and tragedies linger, known only to the handful of locals who still live there.
+It happened in a small village called San Bartolomé, hidden among the mountains of the Caldas region.
+Little is heard about that place.
+Its access is as difficult as its fame: nonexistent.
+Yet, among its few streets and houses, stories and tragedies are kept—known only to its scarce inhabitants.

-One night, one of those men staggered out of a local cantina, completely drunk.
-He swayed from side to side, his steps clumsy, directionless.
-He didn’t live in the village but in a far-off hamlet, making his journey home even more uncertain.
+One night, Isidro, one of those men, stumbled out of a village tavern.
+He was completely drunk.
+He walked from side to side, his steps clumsy and aimless.
+He didn’t live there but in a distant hamlet, which made his way home all the more uncertain.

 And gallop it did.